zkstewart/psQTL/README.md

   - Directories provided to `--bam` will be checked for files ending with this suffix, and will be included in the analysis.
 - A variant quality score to filter on through `--qual`.
   - The recommended value is `30` but you may increase this to make it more strict, or decrease it to reduce the amount of filtration.
-- The proportion of variants which are allowed to be ungenotyped in the population bulks with `--missing`.
-  - This value can range from `0` (0% are allowed to be missing; **strict**) to `1` (100% are allowed to be missing; **relaxed**) with the default recommendation being `0.25`.
-  - If you specify a value of `0.25`, then we will filter out a variant if it's missing (i.e., hasn't been genotyped) in more than 25% of the samples of **both bulks**, noting that the missing percentage is calculated **per bulk**.
-Hence, if you have a bulk where no samples are genotyped (100% missing) and another bulk where all samples are genotyped (0% missing), we wouldn't filter the variant.

 Variant calling will produce a raw and filtered VCF file with standard formatting for downstream analysis.